code-warrior/examples--databases--cs-365--uhart--fall-2020/10-sept-2020/intro-mysql-commands.md

 ---

-## Add a User to the Database
+## Add a User to the Database with a Password
-Let’s create a user called `the-user` with password `the-password` who connects with the password `the-password`.
+Let’s create a user called `the-user` whose password is `the-password`.

 ```sql
 CREATE USER 'the-user'@'localhost' IDENTIFIED BY 'the-password';